Grokking Go Runes

-A Rune deals with text, as would a string you . . .
+A Rune deals with text, as would a . . .

 No, not the ITV (UK) soap from the 70s/80s but rather with the start of the new year an accompanying feeling that I'm at a junction in my software development life and I'm not sure which way to turn.

 These last few months have been very busy.
 I've been writing a new web app for work using Go and MongoDB.
-In the main, it's been . . .
+In the main, . . .

 In the U.K. there's a phrase used to convey the idea that, economically speaking, the south of the country is more prosperous than the north.
 It's called the north/south divide.
 As a software developer based in the north west I often feel the same with regard to career opportunities.
 Anyone who wants more than an enterprise Microsoft . . .

 Go doesn't do a lot that makes it stand out from other languages, at least not in ways you might expect.
 It doesn't have generics for user-defined types.
 It doesn't have classes or exceptions either, and it's quite verbose.
 To some it feels kind of plain, safe, sometimes backwards, maybe even boring.
 It certainly has its . . .

 For a while now a number of people myself included (but my opinion has shifted slightly) have lamented the state of OOP, not the idea itself but rather how it, for the most part, is often interpreted which usually results in poorly constructed, monolithic and messy applications that nobody enjoys working on.

 Though created with the . . .